HubReb/examing_socialsent_lexica/README.md

 ### Usage
 The easiest way to use this package is to simply call the `get_clusters.py` script.
-This allows you to both set all basic parameters for the clustering as well see your results immediately.
+This allows you to both set all basic parameters for the clustering as well as see your results immediately.

 These basic, required parameters parameters are:
 * the feature matrix, specifing whether to consider the standard derivation